 - your CV;

 - a brief covering letter highlighting your key skills; and

-- a writing sample, for example a university essay or piece of recent work that you are able to share with us.
+- a short writing sample, for example a university essay or piece of recent work that you are able to share with us.

 Equal Opportunity Policy

 REDRESS is committed to ensuring impartiality and equality of opportunity.
 We will not discriminate when selecting candidates for Fellowships.
 REDRESS will ensure that each candidate is assessed only in accordance with the candidate’s merits, qualification and ability to perform the relevant duties required and against fair skills criteria.

 REDRESS expects everyone to respect the rights of the individual to enjoy a workplace free from prejudice, harassment and discrimination.
 REDRESS encourages disclosure of disability by candidates to the Fellowship Programme without prejudice.
 We believe this information enables staff to ensure that health and safety issues are considered and offers the opportunity to explore any additional needs applicants may have.
 All information will remain confidential to the REDRESS team.